(510) 493 - 2484

 ABOUT US

-Amanah Academy offers a comprehensive holistic Muslim education within a caring community.
+Amanah Academy offers a comprehensive holistic evidence-based Muslim education within a caring community.

 © 2026 Amanah Academy